 What Taking Ibuprofen Every Day Does to Your Body

 Ibuprofen first became available over the counter in 1984, and it's developed a reputation as aspirin's gentler, safer younger sibling.
 That said, like most medications, ibuprofen can have side effects.
 "Ibuprofen is a nonsteroidal anti-inflammatory medication that is used for both pain control and fever control," says Kenneth Perry, MD, an emergency medicine physician in Charleston, South Carolina.
 "Although if taken appropriately ibuprofen is safe, chronic use can cause some long-standing health issues."
-Read on to see what taking ibuprofen every day can do to your body.
-(And remember it's a good idea to talk with your doctor about all medications you take regularly.)
+Read on to see what taking ibuprofen every day can do to your body, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Ibuprofen Can Reduce Pain and Inflammation